|Highlights | Management & Directors | Committee Composition | Governance Guidelines | Code of Conduct | Insider Transactions|

-The Board and each Committee evaluates its performance as a whole at the end of each regularly scheduled in-person meeting.
+In addition, the Board and each Committee evaluates its performance as a whole at the end of each regularly scheduled in-person meeting.
 The Committee Chairs report to the Lead Director and Board any matters raised during Committee discussions as part of Committee reports to the Board.
-This ongoing self-assessment process prompts reflection and discussion on the most recently completed meeting.
-It includes consideration of the following questions to enhance the effectiveness of the Board and Committees’ oversight responsibilities:
+This ongoing self-assessment process prompts reflection and discussion on the most recently completed meeting to ensure that:

 The contributions and performance of each individual director is evaluated annually by the Lead Director, the Chair, and the Chair of the Nominating and Governance Committee.
 In addition, on a biennial basis, the Lead Director, the Chair, or the Chair of the Nominating and Governance Committee discusses future plans on continued Board membership with each director.
 Separate discussions are held to evaluate the performance of the Chair, the Lead Director, and the Chair of the Nominating and Governance Committee, with each recusing himself or herself, respectively, for the evaluation of his or her performance.
 Each director is evaluated based on the approved evaluation criteria to ensure the director:

 Individual directors receive feedback from the Lead Director, the Chair, or the Chair of the Nominating and Governance Committee.

 The outcomes of such evaluations are shared with the Nominating and Governance Committee in connection with the annual nomination process.